 Chore services must include a pre- and post-cleaning inspection of the home by the Home Care Agency, licensed business providing housekeeping services, and documentation indicating that the home environment has been placed in a state of readiness for ongoing, routine housekeeping (i.e homemaker, and/or personal care aide services).
-Chore services will not be reimbursed by DHCF unless the Long Term Care Administration is provided with pre-and-post-cleaning documentation;
+Chore services will not be reimbursed by DHCF unless the Long Term Care Administration is provided with pre-and-post-cleaning documentation; and

+6) Home Care Agency providers of chore aide services shall complete mandatory training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics as determined by DHCF.

 Verification of Provider